MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 [ ![Scenario A diagram](images/deployment-guides-revised-scenario-a.png) ](images/deployment-guides-revised-scenario-a.png#lightbox)

-The corresponding Cloud connected guide will cover how to enroll HoloLens 2 into your device management, apply licenses as needed, and validate that your end users are able to immediately use Remote Assist upon device setup.
+The corresponding Cloud connected guide covers how to enroll HoloLens 2 into your device management, apply licenses as needed, and validate that your end users are able to immediately use Remote Assist upon device setup.
 Use the External Clients guide to deploy devices to a remote site for short-term or long-term external use.

 > [!div class="nextstepaction"]
 > [Cloud connected environment deployment guide](hololens2-cloud-connected-overview.md)